1. Repairing Recent Hail and Storm Damage

 • Only A-frame or sandwich board style portable signs are allowed.

 • The sign face is the display area between the frame.
 The maximum size of the sign face is 24" x 36".
+This is also called the 'net' sign size.

 • The sign structure is the outside structure of the frame.
 The maximum size of the sign structure is 30" x 48".
 The maximum height of the sign structure is 48" tall.
+This is also called the 'gross' sign size.

 • Portable signs may only be displayed during open business hours.

 • One portable sign is allowed per street frontage.
-A maximum of two portable signs can be displayed per zoning lot on private property
+A maximum of two portable signs can be displayed per zoning lot on private property.

 Resources